Coronavirus and Climate Change: How to Save Lives During Crises

 Draxler: You mentioned building resilience to deal with future crises.
 What might that look like?

 Howard: Things like phasing out coal-fired power plants, that’s a win-win.
-We transition from coal to healthier energy supplies, and it reduces air pollution, which the World Health Organization has calculated is killing tens of millions of people a year.
+We transition from coal to healthier energy supplies, and it reduces air pollution, which the World Health Organization has calculated is killing 7 million people a year.
 Compared to how many people have died of COVID so far, it’s a lot.

 What we really need to focus on is this: We’ve been working with this “your house is on fire” narrative as a climate community for a couple years.
 I think that was appropriate for a time when people weren’t in crisis.
 But coming out of this [COVID crisis], people are not going to have the energy to talk about that.
 If we describe a path of safety in a compassionate and inclusive way, we can really make a huge contribution.

-Note: This article was updated on April 14, 2020, to reflect the World Health Organization’s estimate that air pollution kills 7 million people a year.